kunle123-ui/kunle/Tutorials.md

 #### Open your terminal and change to the directory where EOS was built

-This will make it easier for us to interact with `eosc`, which is a command line interface for interacting with `eosd`.
+This will make it easier for us to interact with `eosc`, which is a command line interface for interacting with `eosd` and `eos-walletd`.

 ```bash
 $ cd /path_to_eos/build/programs/eosc